pranshu-raj-211/blog/src/data/blog/linkedin-scraping-scoring.md

 - Include clear next steps

 **Example output:**
-*"Hi Alex, I noticed your work at OpenAI on transformer architectures and your ICML 2023 paper on attention mechanisms.
+*"Hi John, I noticed your work at OpenAI on transformer architectures and your ICML 2023 paper on attention mechanisms.
 Your blend of research and production ML experience is exactly what Windsurf needs for their ML Research Engineer role..."*

 ## Key Technical Decisions

-### Why These Choices Mattered:
+### Why These Choices Mattered

 **Llama via Groq instead of OpenAI**: Faster, cheaper, and surprisingly good at personalized messaging